About Rolfing® Structural Integration

 Rolfing Structural Integration was developed by Dr. Ida P. Rolf in the mid-20th century.
 Dr. Rolf was a biochemist who became interested in alternative healing methods after noticing the limitations of conventional medicine.
 Her background in science led her to explore the role of the body's structure in health and well-being, which eventually resulted in the development of Rolfing.

 Dr. Rolf's theory was that the body functions best when it is aligned with gravity.
-She believed that imbalances in the body's structure could lead to physical and emotional difficulties, and that by manipulating the fascia, she could correct these imbalances and restore the body to its natural alignment.
+She believed that imbalances in the body's structure could lead to physical and emotional difficulties, and that by manipulating the structures of the body, working with fascia, the nervous system and other tissues she could correct these imbalances and restore the body to its natural alignment.

 In the 1940s and 1950s, Dr. Rolf began working with individuals and testing her theories.
-She refined her techniques over several decades, creating a structured method for manipulating the body's connective tissues.
+She refined her techniques over several decades, creating a structured method of bodywork.
 She eventually formalized her method into a systematic approach called Structural Integration, which later became known as Rolfing, named after her.

 In 1971, Dr. Rolf founded the Rolf Institute of Structural Integration (now known as the Dr. Ida Rolf Institute®) to teach her methods and ensure the integrity of the practice.
 Since then, Rolfing has grown into a recognized bodywork modality practiced worldwide by Certified Rolfers.

-Dr. Rolf’s groundbreaking work not only changed the way we think about body structure and health but also paved the way for the development of other bodywork practices that focus on the relationship between movement, posture, and well-being.
+Dr. Rolf’s groundbreaking work not only changed the way we think about the body’s structure and health, but also paved the way for the development of other bodywork practices that focus on the relationship between movement, posture, and well-being.